FrontEndDev-org/create-creator/README-en.md

 }
 ```

-### Dot Files
+### Dot files
-To create dot files (e.g., .gitignore, .npmrc) in templates/default directory, prefix the filename with `_` since dot files are hidden in file systems.
+Create dot files (.*) in the templates/default directory, such as .gitignore and .npmrc.
+Note that since dot files are hidden in the file system, you need to prefix the filename with _ for proper handling in templates.
 ```bash
 templates/default/
 ├── _gitignore  -> .gitignore